We're an affiliate

 Every dog has that specific place where he loves to be gently petted.
-Even though the specific spot might be different for some dogs, we are going to highlight some 5 places where dogs like to be pet.
+Even though the specific spot might be different for some dogs, we are going to highlight the 5 best spots to pet a dog.

 1. Under The Chin

 This is perhaps the sweetest spot for most dogs.
 If you are approaching your dog to pet him, you can always extend your hand below his chin and give him a gentle caress around the area.

 Your dog’s area between the front legs is a great spot to pet him gently.
 You can reach out to this area as your dog sits or even lies down.

 When petting your dog on his chest, it is recommended to extend your hand from the side as opposed to his head.
 Let him feel the affection without necessarily seeing your hand.

 If your dog has trusted you enough, you can pet his chest by wrapping your arms around his body and gently stroking his chest as you hug him.